Bellman Optimality of Average-Reward Robust Markov Decision Processes with a Constant Gain: Proof of Theorem

 and the last equality follows from reversing the previous steps.

-On the other hand, Here $(i)$ applies Fubini's theorem leveraging the positivity of the summand, $(ii)$ follows from the definition of $\kappa$ in \eqref{eqn:to_use_def_kappahd}, $(iii)$ is obtained from reversing the previous equalities, and $(iv)$ is because $p_\epsilon$ is a stationary policy and, under $E_x^{\Delta_\epsilon,p_\epsilon}$, $(X_t,A_t)$ is strong Markov.
+On the other hand, we observe Here $(i)$ applies Fubini's theorem leveraging the positivity of the summand, $(ii)$ follows from the definition of $\kappa$ in \eqref{eqn:to_use_def_kappahd}.
+From $(ii)$, reversing the previous equalities, we have that